 The short answer?
 Yes.
 You can, but you might not want to.
 If you have an internal IT department with the right skills, you can manage your cloud environment in-house.
 But there’s a cost to your business, even if you manage it internally.

 Cloud management takes time, skill, and budget.
 Managing a cloud environment effectively takes time that your organization may not have.
 Focusing on cloud management can take your team away from other priorities that are more productive for your business.
 Cloud technologies are constantly changing, so there’s a steep learning curve when it comes to the required skillsets.
 There are many nuances, new tools and evolving practices that can be challenging and time-consuming to keep up with.
 Even a cloud expert needs to dedicate themselves to continued learning to keep up with the frequent changes and updates to best practices.

 Having your in-house team manage the cloud environment may seem like it’s saving money, but in the long run that’s often not the case.
 If it takes your team ten hours to do something a partner could do in two, it might not be the best use of your team’s time.
 Not knowing exactly what changes to make and how to properly balance your cloud resources can also be a costly mistake.

 Want to learn more about cloud management?

 The ADNET team is certified in cloud technologies as individuals and as an organization.
 Members of our team hold advanced Azure certifications, and ADNET is a Microsoft Cloud Partner.
 ADNET is also one of the Top 250 Public Cloud MSPs.
 Our time is best spent keeping up with these technologies and advising our clients based on what we learn.
-If you believe your time is better spent helping your business meet its goals, ADNET can help – read more about our cloud management services, or reach out to us.
+If you believe your time is better spent helping your business meet its goals, ADNET can help – read more about our cloud management services, or reach out to us using the form below.